clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

     clusterlink create fabric --name <fabric_name>
     clusterlink create site --name <site_name> --fabric <fabric_name>

-For the site administrator, automation of deploying the certificates as a secret to the cluster, deploying the ClusterLink operator, and the `clusterlink-system.yaml` can be achieved with:
+For the site administrator, automation of deploying the certificates as a secret to the cluster, deploying the ClusterLink operator, and the CRD instance can be achieved with:

     clusterlink install --site <site_name>

+Note: The ClusterLink CLI uses the kubeconfig, and it should be set to the specific cluster that needs to be configured

 ### ClusterLink CRD